Profile picture of Leslie Leve

 Research

-Professor Leve is currently focusing her research on: (1) promoting healthy outcomes for women with substance use histories; (2) utilizing genetic data to refine the understanding of how one’s family and contextual environment can promote healthy outcomes for children and adolescents; (3) examining the adult outcomes of juvenile justice involvement; and (4) delivering COVID-19 testing and health interventions to Latinx communities in Oregon.
-She collaborates with local, national, and international colleagues to conduct this research, including colleagues at the University of Oregon (Drs.
-Beth Stormshak, Bill Cresko, Brendan Bohannan, Camille Cioffi, Maria Schweer-Collins, Nichole Kelly), and external colleagues at Penn State (Dr. Jenae Neiderhiser), George Washington University (Dr. Jody Ganiban), the University of California, Riverside (Dr. Misaki Natsuaki), and the University of Cambridge (Dr. Gordon Harold), as well as numerous students, postdocs, and research associates.
+Professor Leve is currently focusing her research on: (1) promoting healthy outcomes for women with substance use histories; (2) incorporating genetic data to refine the understanding of how one’s family and contextual environment can promote healthy outcomes for children and adolescents; (3) examining the adult outcomes of juvenile justice involvement; and (4) delivering COVID-19 testing and health interventions to Latinx communities in Oregon.
+She collaborates with local, national, and international colleagues to conduct this research, including colleagues within the University of Oregon as well as external colleagues at Oregon Social Learning Center, Penn State, George Washington University, the University of Pittsburgh, the University of California, Riverside, and the University of Cambridge, UK.
+These collaborations include numerous students, postdocs, and research associates.